StephensonEng95/readingFile/README.md

 # readingFile

-This program take file input from the user storing it as string and reads the file if is open, else wil throw an error that can't open the file.
+This program takes in a fie input from the user storing it as a string and using the class method to read the file if the file could be opened else it would give out an error message that the file can't be opened.